Zingers-ZA/plutus-pioneer-notes/week05.md

 Creating values containing native tokens:
 `singleton :: CurrencySymbol -> TokenName -> Integer -> Value`
 - Contsruct a value, consisting of one `AssetClass` and the Int specifies the amount of that token
-- <b>NB</b>: The CurrencySymbol must be a string representing a hexadecimal value
+- <b>NB</b>: The CurrencySymbol must be a string representing a hexadecimal value(because it is the hash of the minting policy for that symbol)
     - The reason for this is because it is the hash of the minting policy
 - Because singleton returns a Value, it also implements mappend and can be added with `<>`
 eg: